irmen/prog8/docs/source/syntaxreference.rst

 The loop variable must be a byte or word variable, and it must be defined separately first.
 The expression that you loop over can be anything that supports iteration (such as ranges like ``0 to 100``, array variables and strings) *except* floating-point arrays (because a floating-point loop variable is not supported).
+Remember that a step value in a range must be a constant value.

 You can use a single statement, or a statement block like in the example below::